Invoice Template, Free Download 2026

 What is the difference between an invoice and a receipt?

 An invoice is a request for payment issued before or at the time goods or services are delivered.
 It tells the buyer how much they owe and when payment is due.
 A receipt is confirmation that payment has been received, issued after the buyer pays.
 The invoice creates the obligation to pay, while the receipt proves the obligation has been satisfied.
-In accounting terms, an invoice represents an accounts receivable entry, while a receipt confirms the receivable has been collected.
+In accounting terms, an invoice represents an accounts receivable entry, while a printable receipt template confirms the receivable has been collected.

 What are net payment terms?